snunzi/NPDN_HTS_2024/docs/source/3gvirusexp.rst

     2. In the search field, search for ``NPDN HTS2 2024``

-    3. Find the history for ``NPDN HTS2 2024 Data 3G Virus `` Select the green plus sign to import into your Galaxy environment.
+    3. Find the history for ``NPDN HTS2 2024 Data 3G Virus `` Select the button at the top to import into your Galaxy environment.

-    4. After uploading the shared history you can delete barcodes that are not yours and rename your sequences to identify what they are, i.e. 'meta_tomato.fastq.gz' and 'meta_orange.fastq.gz'.
+    4. After uploading the shared history you can delete barcodes that are not yours and rename your sequences to identify what they are, i.e. 'tomato_metagenome.fastq.gz' and 'orange_metagenome.fastq.gz'.

-    5. You should now have 2 sequencing files (fastq.gz) and a virus database (nt_vrl_plant_pathoscope_95.fasta) in your history.
+    5. You should now have 2 sequencing files (fastq.gz), two host genomes (orange and tomato), and a virus database (nt_vrl_plant_pathoscope_95.fasta) in your history.